bmuschko/docker-for-jvm-projects/exercises/exercise-3/instructions.md

 # Exercise 3

-In this exercise, you will practice pushing a Docker image to Docker Hub.
+In this exercise, you will practice pushing a Docker image to Docker Hub with the help of the Docker CLI.

 ## Pushing a Docker image